-Many well-known journalists have taken their first professional steps at the Institute for Journalism in Dortmund.
+Many well-known journalists have taken their first professional steps at the Institute of Journalism in Dortmund.
 Among them are public broadcaster ARD’s chief EU correspondent in Brussels, Marcus Preiß, Henning Sußebach, reporter at the weekly newspaper ZEIT and Dr. Nadine Bilke, head of public broadcaster ZDFneo.
-All of them have learned the skills to produce quality journalism at the Institute.
+All of them have learned the skills to produce quality journalism at the Institute of Journalism.
 Studying journalism in Dortmund opens doors to work in media organisations all over the country.

 The BA and MA programmes “Science Journalism” combine the study of life sciences, medicine or physics with the study of and practical training in journalism.
 In addition, the Institute offers students the opportunity to specialise in “Data Journalism”.